zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 **The API ML keystore or API ML SAF Keyring**

 - Server certificate of the Gateway (with PK).
-This can be signed by the local CA or an external CA
+This can be signed by the local CA or an external CA.
 - Server certificate of the Discovery Service (with PK).
-This can be signed by the local CA
+This can be signed by the local CA.
 - Server certificate of the Catalog (with PK).
-This can be signed by the local CA
+This can be signed by the local CA.
 - Private asymmetric key for the JWT token, alias `jwtsecret`.
 The  public key is exported to the `localhost.keystore.jwtsecret.cer` directory.
 - Used by API ML services